diamante-io/Diamante-Net-Core/docs/fuzzing.md

 currently have two fuzz modes, `tx` and `overlay`, and they **do not** perform the above equally well.
 For starters, we have enabled [llvm_mode][9]'s persistent mode for a modest 10x-100x improvement in execution/sec for *both* fuzz modes.
-Thus both perform well in area (a) and with simple modifications we made to HcNet-core, (b) too.
-However, we've spent more energy with (c) for the `tx` fuzz mode, modifying HcNet-core such that it is more deterministic -- caches are cleared and randomness seeded -- and it skips wasteful and inconsequential processes -- anything related to signatures.
+Thus both perform well in area (a) and with simple modifications we made to DiamNet-core, (b) too.
+However, we've spent more energy with (c) for the `tx` fuzz mode, modifying DiamNet-core such that it is more deterministic -- caches are cleared and randomness seeded -- and it skips wasteful and inconsequential processes -- anything related to signatures.
 For both modes, there is still much room for improvement in regards to (a) and (c), one example being an isolation of the subsystem.